crashtherobotsite/crashtherobotsite/_posts/2016-09-19-3-historical-algorithms-still-making-robots-safer.markdown

 {% include ext_image.html url="http://lestaylorphoto.com/wp-content/uploads/2015/07/Before-After-1400W%28pp_w768_h256%29.jpg" description="Now imagine this... on the moon." %}

 Once we could map image to image, DIP also expanded the capabilities of *other* types of sensors.
 If robots can map from camera to camera, then they can map from sonar to camera, or LIDAR to camera, or any other number of sensors.
+Digital Image processing now shows up in everything from surgery robots to surveillance cameras.
+It's still useful after sixty years!

-##1970s: Robots Learn to Walk with the Zero Moment Point
+# 1970s: Robots Learn to Walk with the Zero Moment Point
-Any toddler could tell you that learning how to walk on two legs is HARD.
+We need humanoid robots to act as our proxies in human environments that have become dangerous.
+Think nuclear accident sites, biohazard zones, and more.
+Unfortunately, any toddler could tell you that learning how to walk on two legs is HARD.
 Robotics researchers agree with the toddlers.
 The earliest bipedal robots that could walk were programmed to follow this rule: "Always keep your center of gravity somewhere above your base of support."
 This rule was easy to program with a few simple calculations about a robot's joints, but it didn't result in robots that walked like humans or any other living biped.

  Remember the children's game 'Red light, green light'?
 For reference,  your center of gravity is in the middle of your torso, pretty close vertically to your belly button.
 Your base of support is more or less the rectangle on the ground formed by your toes and heels on both feet.
 Imagine walking so that if someone yelled "Red light!" at you, your center of gravity was always located somewhere over your feet, with no leaning forward or backwards too far.
 You would never *lose* the game because you would never get caught with one foot in the air and fall over.
 You would never win the game either, because keeping your belly button over one or both your feet forces you to walk with a slow, shuffle that accurately represents early walking robot motion.